OctopusDeploy/docs/docs/administration/high-availability/configure/auto-scaling-high-availability-nodes.md

         }
     }

-    Throw "There was an error calling the Octopus API please check the log for more details" }
+    Throw "There was an error calling the Octopus API please check the log for more details."
+}

 function Get-OctopusNode